 Every year, thousands of us flock to Cornwall for our holidays.
 And with some of the best weather in the UK, it’s easy to see why.
 So where are the best places in Cornwall to go if you're a dog owner?

-Located on the south west coast of England, Cornwall has long been a perfect holiday spot for humans, but it’s also great for dogs too.
+Located on the southwest coast of England, Cornwall has long been a perfect holiday spot for humans, but it’s also great for dogs.
 With 250 miles of coast and 300 beaches, along with small towns and country walks, it’s easy to see why 70% of the pet owners who live there are dog owners.

-Dogs are prevented from attending just seven beaches the year round, and a further 70 during the holiday season, which spans from Easter Weekend to October 1st.
-This might seem like a lot but when you consider that there are another 220 beaches that would make a fine holiday spot for your dog, without restrictions, it soon becomes apparent why dog owners come to Cornwall in droves.
+Dogs are prevented from attending just seven beaches the year round, and a further 70 during the holiday season, which spans from Easter Weekend to 1 October.
+This might seem like a lot, but when you consider that there are another 220 beaches that would make a fine holiday spot for your dog, without restrictions, it soon becomes apparent why dog owners come to Cornwall in droves.

 It’s worth bearing in mind that the north end of the beach is popular with surfers due to the larger waves, so if your dog is something of a water baby, try to stay away from this end as they might not be able to handle the currents.

 Holywell Bay Beach is situated on the northern coast of Cornwall and is an ideal beach for anyone looking to take their dog on holiday.
 While it’s not the largest beach on the coast, it does have some of the most spectacular golden sands for you and your pooch to play on – great for a relaxing day out.